bbondd/NST/README.md

 ![style](./results/noise_negative.png)

-you can see the image is tring to avoid noise pattern
+You can see the image is tring to avoid noise pattern

 ![style](./results/rectangle_style.png)